Avoid Rejection of Your Business Name and Learn How to Register with Top Business Name

-One of the things you’ll learn when researching how to register your business is that there are certain terms that you may not be allowed to include in your name.
+One of the things you’ll learn when researching how to register your business is that there are specific terms you may not be allowed to include in your name.
 Examples of restricted terms include “consumer,” “trust,” “GST,” and “incorporated.”
-ASIC restricts these terms in business names, which does not mean you can’t use them but rather that you must first apply for consent.
-For certain restricted terms, you may need consent from other places – for example, to use the word “university,” you must obtain consent from the Minister for Education.
+ASIC determines these terms in business names, which does not mean you can’t use them, but you must first apply for consent.
+For specific restricted terms, you may need support from other places – for example, to use the word “university,” you must obtain permission from the Minister for Education.

 Undesirable business names

 If your name is deemed undesirable, you will not be allowed to use it, such as if the name you choose is potentially offensive or misleading.
-Avoiding rejection due to an undesirable business name is a simple matter; just use a bit of common sense when selecting a name and steer clear of anything that might offend members of the public and names that suggest something that isn’t true.
-Again, also make sure you obtain the necessary consent if you aren’t sure.
+Avoiding rejection due to an unpleasant business name is a simple matter; use a bit of common sense when selecting a name and steer clear of anything that might offend members of the public and words that suggest something that isn’t true.
+Again, make sure you obtain the necessary consent if you aren’t sure.

 Issues with formatting

-When you register your business name, keep in mind that certain formatting issues may cause problems.
-One common formatting issue is the use of the term “trading as” in a business name.
-“Trading as” is assumed, so if, for example, you are trading as Sydney Computer Repair, the “trading as” is assumed and you should use simply “Sydney Computer Repair” as your business name.
-You also don’t need to register your business name if it’s your personal legal name.
-Also, while you may use hyphens in your business name, you must avoid the use of certain invalid characters.
+Remember that specific formatting issues may cause problems when registering your business name.
+One common formatting issue is using “trading as” in a business name.
+“Trading as” is assumed, so if, for example, you are trading as Sydney Computer Repair, the “trading as” is taken, and you should use “Sydney Computer Repair” as your business name.
+You also don’t need to register your business name if it’s your legal name.
+Also, while you may use hyphens in your business name, you must avoid using certain invalid characters.

 How to Register Your Business Name